Callum-A/cosmwasm-zero-to-hero/14 - Query Tests/README.md

 # Part Fourteen - Query Tests

-Alright we're back to testing, let's start taking a look at our testing section in `src/contract.rs`.
+We're back to testing, let's start taking a look at our testing section in `src/contract.rs`.

 Before we begin let's import what we will need: